i10416/prettytable-native/README.md

 # Write a Simple CLI Application with Scala Native
 This repository shows a simple example of writing a standalone CLI application with scala-native.
 ## Goal
-Our goal is to write a toy application which pretty-prints a csv file in your terminal.
+Our goal is to write a toy application which pretty-prints a csv o json file in your terminal.

 Input: test.csv
 ```